Summit: Conversations 2024

 Thursday 7th November and Friday 8th November 2024

 Join us at RCA Battersea for a summit filled with insightful, discussions, creative exchanges and networking opportunities.
-Our lineup of speakers included industry leaders, innovators, and RCS Alumni.
+Our lineup of speakers included industry leaders, innovators, and RCA Alumni.
 Get ready for an energetic yet intimate, soulful and joyous, hard hitting look at the future of art, design, technology and creativity.

 This event will span 2 days.
 Special thanks to Joyce Addai Davis, Sabine Lettmann and Zowie Broach.
 All bios at end of programme.

 Please see separate FREE Eventbrite QR codes.
 There is one for each day so that we can know numbers.
+Day 1 Eventbrite link here Day 2 Eventbrite link here

 Day 1 Thursday 7th November 2024: 13.00-17.30 GMT